-3 Questions Solo Attorneys Should Ask Before Hiring a Marketing Vendor
+3 Questions Your Firm Should Be Asking Before Hiring a Marketing Vendor

-The average day for a solo attorney is far from average.
-At this point, you may be an expert at the balancing act of time management – juggling work for clients with every other task of running your own business.
-On top of that, you have to market your firm, find new clients and answer the phone.
+The average day of a marketing coordinator at a law firm is far from average.
+At this point, you may be an expert at the balancing act of time management – juggling deadlines, schedules, timelines and meetings, all while trying to find new clients and market the firm.

 Sometimes you need a little help clearing your plate.
-One option is to explore marketing vendors who can worry about your marketing so you don’t have to.
+One option is to explore marketing vendors who you can partner with to grow the business while saving you time.
 Today, consumers are searching for attorneys online more than they ever have, and that’s only going to increase as younger generations raised on the internet come into peak buying power.

-The problem is that the internet has a (practically) infinite number of opportunities for making a connection.
-That sounds nice on an individual, human scale but for a business trying to make connections on a limited budget, it creates a brutal environment.
-A place that quickly separates the bold and savvy from the timid and naive.
-This crucible effect becomes abundantly clear when you compare law firms who take a simplistic approach with an underdeveloped website and those firms able to successfully coordinate their efforts in social media, blogging and PPC advertising.
+As you’ve undoubtedly seen, the problem is that the internet has a (practically) infinite number of opportunities for making a connection.
+That sounds nice on an individual, human scale but for a business trying to make connections, it creates a brutal environment.
+This crucible effect becomes abundantly clear when you compare law firms who take a simplistic approach with an underdeveloped website and those firms able to successfully coordinate their efforts in social media, blogging and pay-per-click advertising.
 Being able to navigate the twists and turns of the internet is essential to bringing additional clients to your law firm.

 If it doesn’t sound easy, that’s because it isn’t.
 Thankfully, a competent marketing vendor can help.
 Almost all established marketing providers will come with experience to one degree or another.
 And almost all of them will claim to save you the trouble of learning the ins and outs of digital marketing.
-What is essential for a solo attorney is knowing how to differentiate reputable marketing vendors from those that cannot deliver the results your firm needs.
+But as you know, what is essential for law firms is knowing how to differentiate reputable marketing vendors from those that cannot cater to your unique needs.

-Here are a few questions you have to ask before trusting someone else with your solo law firm’s brand and your own livelihood:
+Here are a few questions to ask before trusting someone else with your firm’s brand:

 01 – Do they know the legal landscape?